Chicago Children’s Theatre Brings a Classic Kids’ Book to Life with Go Dog Go! Ve Perro ¡Ve!

 The Chicago Children’s Theatre is the city’s largest professional theater company exclusively dedicated to children and young families.
-In addition to their amazing live theater experiences for kids, they also provide classes, camps, and programming for children with other special needs.
-It is the perfect location for children to develop a love for theater and performing arts.
+In addition to their amazingly inclusive live theater experiences for kids, they also provide classes, summer camps, and programming for children with other special needs.
+It is the ideal location for children to develop a love for theater and performing arts.

 We were invited to attend this performance to share our experiences; all opinions are my own.

-Review of A Year with Frog and Toad at the Chicago Children’s Theatre
+Review of Go Dog Go!
+Ve Perro ¡Ve!’ at the Chicago Children’s Theatre

 Age Recommendations

-The production is ideal for all ages – toddlers, children, and teens.
+The production is ideal for children of all ages, especially toddlers (2 and up) and preschoolers.
 Adults in the room were smiling and laughing from start to finish as well.
-There is one scene where the room gets a bit dark and a “large frog” appears that could be on the scarier side for very small children.

 Tips for Visiting Chicago Children’s Theatre